LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 are free to deviate but may want to consider following the steps religiously at least once to ensure you were successful.)

 #.
-Open the text editor.
+Open a text editor.
 This can usually be done from your
-    GUI's start menu.
+    operating system's start menu.
     For example :ref:`jEdit` is available in the labs and free for download.
-    For this lab you only need to use generic editor features, but a further introduction and download instructions are in the
+    For this lab you only need to use generic editor features, but a further introduction and download instructions are in the :ref:`jEdit` appendix.
-    :ref:`jEdit`
-    appendix.

 #.
 Create a folder anywhere you like (e.g. in Documents) and name it
     ``hello``.
 (This can be done through the desktop shell (e.g. Windows Explorer or Apple Finder.)
-As a general rule, we recommend that you start any new programming project in its own folder that is free of other folders/files.
+As a general rule, we recommend that you keep your programming projects in a folder dedicated to programming.
 Clutter is a great enemy of those who aspire to become good programmers.

 #.
 Enter in the text of the program above, either typing or cutting and pasting.